-In-person religious worship and the COVID pandemic
+Religious Liberty and the COVID pandemic

 Americans possess fundamental rights to freely exercise their religion and assemble when doing so.
 Those rights have always been limited by what is necessary to protect public safety.
-In the context of a pandemic, this can mean that the government can temporarily limit communal worship if truly necessary, so long as it does so on equal terms with other activities, showing no special disfavor to religion.
+In the context of a pandemic, this can mean that the government can temporarily limit communal worship and religious exercise if truly necessary, so long as it does so on equal terms with other activities, showing no special disfavor to religion.

 Becket stepped in to defend the Minnesota Catholic Conference and The Lutheran Church—Missouri Synod in Minnesota when Governor Tim Walz issued an unjust order, subordinating religion to the economic interests of the State.
 Thankfully, when the religious communities stood up for their rights, Governor Walz changed his order, reducing limitations on religious exercise.

 Becket also defended the Roman Catholic Diocese of Madison.
 When Madison/Dane County abruptly changed its reopening order to uniquely disadvantage religion, Becket sent a letter to County Executive Joe Parisi and Mayor Satya Rhodes-Conway warning them that continuing this discriminatory treatment of in-person worship violated federal and state law.
 Madison/Dane County too recognized its error and amended its order to return houses of worship to equal footing with secular services.